Donald Dinnie: Sporting career

 Dinnie became an all-round athlete, growing and building his skills over a 21-year reign as Scottish champion (1856–1876).
-He excelled in sprint, hurdles, long and high jump, pole vault, putting the stone, hammer throw, tossing the caber and wrestling.
+He excelled in sprint, hurdles, long and high jump, pole vault, putting the stone, hammer throw, tossing the caber and several styles of wrestling.
 The BBC website says "Comparing his best performances long before the Athens Olympics of 1896 leads one to imagine him capable of winning seven gold, a silver, and a bronze medal".
 However, by 1896, Dinnie was approaching the twilight of his sporting career.

+In the 1860s, Dinnie brought the Lancashire catch-as-catch-can style to Scotland.
+He was reportedly a "poor hand" at "first down to lose" wrestling but excelled at ground wrestling.

 Dinnie was a 19th-century superstar, with widespread fame, success, and riches.
 Dinnie held the title "World Champion Wrestler", and was regarded as the "greatest athlete in the world", and "The Strong Man of the Age".
 He was so well known that "heavy artillery shells in the First World War were nicknamed 'Donald Dinnies'."
 His documented achievements worldwide consist of "2,000 hammer throwing contests, over 2,000 wrestling matches, 200 weightlifting contests, and about 500 running and hurdle events.
 He also made a good living at all this, earning at least £25,000 in his career, a sum that would be worth about US $2.5 million today.
 And to this day his image continues to endorse commercial products in Scotland."

 Touring

 As Scotland's greatest athlete, Dinnie competed in sixteen Highland Games seasons in his native land.
 He first toured the United States' Caledonian Circuit in 1870.
 In that year he earned a fortune.
 Dinnie, then thirty-three, was titled "The Nineteenth Century's Greatest Athlete".
 However, others despised and criticised Dinnie for his incredible strength.
 He continued to tour, and in his 60th year he was in New Zealand and Australia as a successful professional athlete.

 His North American tour included Milwaukee, Toronto, Montreal, Hamilton, Kingstown, Philadelphia, Detroit Caledonian Club annual games, and Brooklyn Caledonian Club.

 His Antipodean tours included Goulburn (January 1890), Melbourne (March 1884), Goulburn (September 1884), Sydney (October 1884), Toowoomba (November 1884), Warwick (December 1884), Cooma (April 1885), New Zealand (June 1896), and Sydney (March 1898).

 He also participated in the Cape Town, South Africa, Caledonian sports day on 30 May 1898.

+During the 1880s and 1890s he competed in mixed style wrestling challenge matches for money and for titles in Australian and New Zealand.
+These were in various styles including Cornish wrestling and Greco-Roman.